longturn/freeciv21/docs/Contributing/style-guide.rst

   improvement, such as the :improvement:`Granary`.
 * :literal:`:wonder:` -- This provides an opportunity to highlight a Freeciv21 small or great wonder, such as the :wonder:`Pyramids`.
+* :literal:`:advance:` -- This provides an opportunity to highlight a Freeciv21 technology advance, such as :advance:`Ceremonial Burial`.

 Admonition Directives
 =====================